JiJetu/JiJetu/README.md

 ## Engineering Philosophy
 > Build scalable, resilient systems with a relentless focus on clean architecture and performance.
 >
 > As a software engineer, I specialize in eliminating frontend boilerplate via tools like RTK Query and Redux-persist, while architecting secure, load-balanced backends.
-Beyond active development, I am a published academic researcher in IoT systems and a technical writer covering fundamental backend principles—such as Node.js stream execution and load-balancing strategies for redundant architectures.
+Beyond active development, I am a technical writer covering fundamental backend principles—such as Node.js stream execution and load-balancing strategies for redundant architectures.
+I have also contributed to published academic research in smart agriculture systems.

 <br/>